 Singapore is a republic with a parliamentary system of government based on the Westminster Model.
 The roots of Singapore’s legal system can be traced back to the English legal system and it has evolved over the years.
 The sources of law are derived from the Constitution, legislation, subsidiary legislation (e.g. Rules and Regulations, etc.) and judge-made law.

-The Constitution is the supreme law of the land and lays down the basic framework for the three organs of state, namely, the Executive, the Legislature and the Judiciary.
+The Constitution is the supreme law of the land and lays down the basic framework for the three state organs, namely, the Executive, the Legislature and the Judiciary.

-- The Executive includes the Elected President, the Cabinet and the Attorney-General.
-The President is elected by the people and is empowered to veto government budgets and appointments to public office.
-The Cabinet comprises the Prime Minister and Ministers appointed from among the Members of Parliament and is responsible for the general direction and control of the Government and is accountable to Parliament.
+The Executive includes the elected President, the Cabinet and the Attorney-General.
+The President is elected by the people and is empowered to veto government budgets and public office appointments.
+The Cabinet comprises the Prime Minister and Ministers appointed from among the Members of Parliament and is responsible for the general direction and control of the government and is accountable to Parliament.
 The Attorney-General is the principal legal advisor to the government and has the power and discretion to prosecute offenders.